Skip to Content

 The beginning is all through the forest is flat but that changes quickly!

 Once you’ve reached the trailhead, you still have a lot of climbing to do!
-Luckily, it isn’t too long and the trail is well maintained.
+Luckily, it isn’t too long and the trail is well-maintained.
 There is a map at the beginning of the trail and signs along the way including information about the area and its flora and fauna.

 The trail is wide and starts with a steady incline through the forest.
 In the beginning, the trees block out any sort of view until you reach a clearing with a bench.
 This is a good spot to stop for a rest and catch your breath.

-Once you’ve nearly reached the top, you’ll come to a fork in the trail.
-If you take the trail on the left, it’s a short 5-minute hike via a steep trail.
 If you take the trail to the right, you’ll end up on a more gradual, but longer, trail.
 I’ve personally hiked both trails and prefer the steeper option on the way up (getting the incline over and done with quicker is just my style), but I normally take the longer path on the way down.
 This is totally personal preference though and either trail is just fine.

 From the trailhead to the top of Queenstown Hill is 2.5 kilometers (1.6 miles) and about 400 meters (1,312 feet) in elevation gain.
 For most people, the hike up takes about 1-1.5 hours, but this largely depends on your pace and it can take much longer (or faster, just ask the local trail runners!)